-If you are going through a divorce currently or are contemplating one I can assure you that one thing that you will not be lacking for it advice.
+If you are going through a divorce currently or are contemplating one, I can assure you that one thing that you will not be lacking for its advice.
 Most of that advice will be unsolicited as well.
-Once a person finds you that you are going through a divorce he or she will likely end up giving you some piece of advice.
+Once a person finds you that you are going through a divorce, they will likely give you some piece of advice.
 T

-he person doesn’t even need to have gone through a divorce him or herself- if a cousin of theirs went through a divorce be prepared to take in some advice.
+The person doesn't even need to have gone through a divorce him or herself- if a cousin of theirs went through a divorce, be prepared to take in some advice.

 On the other end of the spectrum (hopefully) will be this blog post.
-The Law Office of Bryan Fagan, PLLC represents individuals going through divorces with great regularity and as such I believe we are qualified to give the sort of advice that can positively impact your life.
-Issues regarding banks: safe deposit boxes, checking account and savings accounts will be discussed today.
+The Law Office of Bryan Fagan, PLLC, represents individuals going through divorces with great regularity.
+As such, I believe we are qualified to give advice that can positively impact your life.
+Issues regarding banks: safe deposit boxes, checking accounts, and savings accounts will be discussed today.

 Handling a safe deposit box while getting divorced

 Why do I suggest this, you may be asking.
-Our office has a former client who was in a position where he didn’t have a safe deposit box but a physical safe that only he had access to.
-When he was away on a business trip his wife decided to raid the safe.
+Our office has a former client in a position where he didn't have a safe deposit box but a physical safe that only he had access to.
+When he was away on a business trip, his wife decided to raid the safe.
 She and her attorney at first insisted that she did not do so.
-However, as luck would have it our client contacted a locksmith in his area to examine the safe with him.
-This was the same locksmith that our client’s wife had contacted to break into the safe.
+However, as luck would have it, our client contacted a locksmith in his area to examine the safe with him.
+This was the same locksmith our client's wife had to break into the safe.

-We provided this information to the wife’s attorney and the taken items were returned along with a promise to not to act in this manner moving forward.
+We provided this information to the wife's attorney, and the taken items were returned along with a promise not to act in this manner moving forward.

-The real point I’m trying to get at was our client knew exactly what was in that safe down to the specific amount of money that was in there.
-While he traveled a great deal for work, he knew what was in the safe and was able to report that information to me when he first became aware of the illegal access that had been committed on his safe.
+The real point I'm trying to get at was that our client knew exactly what was in that safe down to the specific amount of money there.
+While he traveled a great deal for work, he knew what was in the safe and was able to report that information to me when he first became aware of the illegal access committed on his safe.

 Act before temporary orders are in place

-If there are temporary orders in place for your case then you most likely are not going to be able to do anything to affect the contents of bank accounts or safe deposit boxes.
-Otherwise, you should be able to remove whatever items you decide to and place them into your own safe deposit box or personal safe.
+If there are temporary orders in place for your case, you most likely will not be able to do anything to affect the contents of bank accounts or safe deposit boxes.
+Otherwise, you should be able to remove whatever items you decide to and place them into your safe deposit box or personal safe.

-In the event that the items that you remove are your separate property then there should be no issue with your removing the items at any point.
-However, if you are removing objects or property that could be argued to be community property then you should probably tread lightly.
+If the items you remove are your separate property, there should be no issue with your removing the items at any point.
+However, if you remove objects or property that could be argued to be community property, you should probably tread lightly.

 Paying for an attorney from the community bank account

-I have had potential clients come into the Law Office of Bryan Fagan, PLLC to meet with me for their divorce case.
-It is on a somewhat regular basis that the person will tell me that when their spouse filed for divorce he or she took the liberty of removing much of the contents of their shared checking account in order to hire an attorney.
+Potential clients come into the Law Office of Bryan Fagan, PLLC, to meet with me for their divorce cases.
+On a somewhat regular basis, the person will tell me that when their spouse filed for divorce, they took the liberty of removing much of the contents of their shared checking account to hire an attorney.

-There is nothing that is per se illegal about doing this and for many families the contents of their checking account is pretty much exactly what a family law attorney could need to begin work on your case.
+There is nothing that is per se illegal about doing this, and for many families, the contents of their checking account are pretty much exactly what a family law attorney could need to begin work on your case.

-Certain expenses can be taken out of a jointly held bank account during a divorce.
-Living expenses such as clothing, shelter and food as well as the aforementioned attorney’s fees .
+During a divorce, certain expenses can be taken out of a jointly held bank account.
+Living expenses such as clothing, shelter, food, and the attorney above are fees.

-What works well for many spouses going through a divorce is to agree to close any jointly held accounts in order to begin the transition into single life.
-Separate accounts can be opened which will more easily facilitate the sort of “necessary” spending that is inherent in any divorce case.
+What works well for many spouses going through a divorce is to agree to close any jointly held accounts to begin the transition into single life.
+Separate accounts can be opened, which will more easily facilitate the "necessary" spending inherent in any divorce case.

 Questions about how to approach your divorce finances?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC represent clients with respect and honor.
-Please contact us today to learn about how our office may be able assist you during whatever family law matter you are facing.
+The attorneys with the Law Office of Bryan Fagan, PLLC, represent clients with respect and honor.
+Please get in touch with us today to learn about how our office may assist you during whatever family law matter you are facing.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"